omahs/radicle-docs/docs/using-radicle/patches.md

     └── main e2cc2f98df61de3503edfcf6904993add918cda6
 ```

-In the example above, you can see the canonical main branch, managed by the project's single delegate, in addition to
+In the example above, you can see the canonical main branch at the bottom, managed by "`you`", the project's single
-two additional source trees from collaborators.
+delegate, in addition to two additional source trees from collaborators.

 Let's say you want to track the patch from the `docs-tester` user.

 Use `rad track <peer-id>` to track the remote peer from your local working copy.

 ```
-TK
+$ rad track hynh7gxq3u1c7gu7wupyw99k16tz5td8n6tmwdy9s1xcfwn6zucqfy
+🌱 Establishing tracking relationship for rad:git:hnrkmkfqk1yadewcgasm1s6mp5pn1hc5ch6wy...
+ok Tracking relationship hynh7gxq3u1c7gu7wupyw99k16tz5td8n6tmwdy9s1xcfwn6zucqfy established ok Syncing peer refs from willow.radicle.garden... ok Remote-tracking branch peer/docs-tester/main created for hynh7gx…6zucqfy
 ```

+This sets up a remote in your working copy and a tracking branch named after the peer and project's default branch.
+In
+this example, the tracking branch is `peer/docs-tester/main`, which you can see in the last line of the above output.

 ### Review the patch